Mar 20, 2018

 And if you had bought a stock that fell during the winter correction, it’s likely you could have benefitted from rising stock prices in the immediate aftermath.

-Buying the dips, however, is perhaps not as smart a strategy as buying and holding.
+While buy the dip may seem like a good time to invest, it’s perhaps not as smart a strategy as buying and holding.